alesssia/short_intro_stats/short_intro_stats_Day2.md

 -->
 </script>

-<span style="display:block; height:1px;"></span>

 <div style="font-size: 50%" align="left">

-<br/> Tomazini B.M., *et al.*, *Effect of Dexamethasone on Days Alive and Ventilator-Free in Patients With Moderate or Severe Acute Respiratory Distress Syndrome and COVID-19*, JAMA, 2020
+<br/> Tomazini B.M., *et al.*, *Effect of Dexamethasone on Days Alive and Ventilator-Free in <br/>Patients With Moderate or Severe Acute Respiratory Distress Syndrome and COVID-19*, JAMA, 2020

 </div>